bayartsogt-ya/albert-mongolian/README.md

 ## Results

-You can easily *fine-tune* ALBERT-Mongolian using [Official repo of ALBERT](https://github.com/google-research/albert).

 The model also evaluated on a simple Mongolian text classification problem with [Eduge dataset](https://github.com/tugstugi/mongolian-nlp/blob/master/datasets/eduge.csv.gz).

 While ALBERT-base is compatible in terms of results shown below, it is over 10 times (only 135MB) smaller than BERT-base (1.2GB).